 Unseen Passages No of words Testing Areas Marks allotted 1.
-12 marks around 600 Short answer type questions to test local, global and inferential comprehension 10 Vocabulary 02 2.
-08 marks around 500 Note-making in an appropriate format 05 Vocabulary 03
+Prose around 600 5 MCQ type questions to test local, global and inferential comprehension and 1 MCQ 5+1 2.
+Poetry on vocabulary on each of the given passages/extracts/poems 5+1 3.
+Prose around 500 Note-making in an appropriate format 05 Vocabulary (MCQ) 03